-The tour is a two-day event spanning from Taos, Española, Santa Fe and Albuquerque.
-This exciting upcoming event is designed for fiber enthusiasts such as knitters, spinners, weavers, felters, crocheters, etc. We will also be exploring many places of interest which will allow for sightseeing and artisans in northern New Mexico on the way between sites.
+The tour was a two-day event spanning from Taos, Española, Santa Fe and Albuquerque.
+This exciting event was designed for fiber enthusiasts such as knitters, spinners, weavers, felters, crocheters, etc. Many places of interest allowed sightseeing and artisans in northern New Mexico to enjoy on the way and between sites.

-Sites will offer discounts, demonstrations and events to draw in the curious and those who want to learn a skill or meet the artists.
-Deals and discounts are offered through local sponsors and iclude interesting places to sightsee and hang out, delicious eateries and other places of interest.
+Sites offered discounts, demonstrations and events to draw in the curious and those who wanted to learn a skill or meet the artists.
+Deals and discounts were offered through local sponsors and included interesting places to sightsee and hang out, delicious eateries and other places of interest.